-Final decisions on award will be communicated to the applicant no later than forty-five (45) business days following application submission.
+Final decisions on award will be communicated to the applicant no later than forty-five (45) business days following the application deadline.
 NJDOL reserves the right to exceed the forty-five (45) day award notice deadline should the application be deemed as incomplete.

-Applications for FY20 funds will not be accepted after 12 noon on Friday, April 3, 2020.
+Applications for FY21 funds will not be accepted in SAGE after 12 noon on Friday, May 14, 2021.

-Notice that an organization has been selected as a grant recipient does not constitute approval of the grant application as submitted.
+Notice that an organization that has been selected as a grant recipient does not constitute approval of the grant application as submitted.
 Before the actual grant award is made, NJDOL will enter into negotiations concerning items such as program components, staffing and funding levels, and administrative systems.
 If subsequent negotiations do not result in an agreement between the applicant and NJDOL, NJDOL reserves the right to terminate the negotiation and decline to fund the proposal.